M66B/FairEmail/FAQ.md

 However, FairEmail will show a small warning flag when DKIM, SPF or [DMARC](https://en.wikipedia.org/wiki/DMARC) authentication failed on the receiving server.
-You can enable/disable this in the behavior settings.
+You can enable/disable [authentication verification](https://en.wikipedia.org/wiki/Email_authentication) in the behavior settings.

+If legitimate messages are failing authentication, you should notify the sender because this will result in a high risk of messages ending up in the spam folder.
+Moreover, without proper authentication there is a risk the sender will be impersonated.
+The sender might use [this tool](https://www.mail-tester.com/) to check authentication and other things.

 <br />